aDJi2003/aDJi2003/README.md

 <hr>

 ```
-Adji-Dharmawan@github
+aDJi2003@github
 -------------------------
 💻 A data engineer passionate about Data Science
-📚 I'm pursuing Bachelors in Infromation Engineering from the Universitas Gadjah Mada
+📚 I'm pursuing Bachelors in Information Engineering
 🔭 I like automating things and building data pipelines
 🌱 Currently pursuing Machine Learning
 💡 Strong interest in Big Data, Cloud Computing, and DevOps
+🌟 Main languages: Python, Scala, Javascript
 📜 Advocate for Open Source, Innovation, and Automation
 💬 Talk to me about Data, Memes, and Anime
-🎵 Love metal, lofi, jazz and soft music
+🎵 Love lofi, jazz, and soft music
+💖 In a complicated relationship with @xxxxxyyy
 ```
 <hr>